In-Game-Collectables/IGC_UE4/README.md

 ## Notes
 * The Capturer will render out attached Actor, the Actor's children and and *Extra Actors*
 * The variable *CurrentStage* on *BP_Capturer* can be used to see if it is currently Capturing, Uploading, CheckingOut, or not doing anything.
+* Warning: If *Auto-Exposure* is turned on within the project, the render will not match what the viewport looks like.
+It will probably instead seem much dimmer.

 ## Best Practices
 * At least 100 frames at 2048x2048 should be uploaded for best quality.